 The ideas and topics discussed in the article include:

-- How real labs are actually limiting, and the virtual world is free of restrictions
+- How real labs are actually limiting, whereas the virtual world is free of restrictions

 - What the differences are between 2D and 3D virtual labs, and how they each affect learning and prepare students for real-life scientific investigations